How to practice public speaking in 30 seconds

 Three sentences.
 A name, a memory, a thank you.

 I’m Mohammed.
-One person, building Oratori from Oman, for every English speaker who needs the same coach a junior banker in Manhattan can hire by the hour.
+One person building Oratori for every English speaker who needs focused practice before the moment counts.
 Short drills.
 Specific feedback.
 Real progress.

 Read more about why this exists